Mammuthus lamarmorai: Classification

 As a mammoth, M. lamarmorais closest living relative is the modern Asian elephant (Elephas maximus).
-The occurrence of this mammoth already in the late Middle Pleistocene makes that a descent from the classic woolly mammoth (M. primigenius) rather unlikely, since this latter species first appeared in Europe during the Upper Pleistocene.
+The occurrence of this mammoth in the late Middle Pleistocene makes descent from the woolly mammoth (M. primigenius) rather unlikely, since the latter species first appeared in Europe during the Upper Pleistocene.
 Rather, it is thought that the steppe mammoth (M. trogontherii), which lived on the continent, is the likely ancestor of M. lamarmorai.
-The steppe mammoth's molars had only eleven ridges, a feature much more archaic than those of the woolly mammoth, which had twenty six ridges.
+The steppe mammoth's molars possess only eleven ridges, a feature much more archaic than those of the woolly mammoth, which had twenty six ridges.
 The Cretan pygmy mammoth (M. creticus) and M. lamarmorai are the only known dwarf mammoths on the islands of the Mediterranean Sea, which were otherwise occupied by diminutive members of the genus Palaeoloxodon (also included sometimes in Elephas).

-The first description was published in 1883 by Charles Immanuel Forsyth Major, who used the name Elephas lamarmorae.
-He no published pictures, but saw a clear link to the Southern mammoth (M. meridionalis), which he in turn called Elephas meridionalis due to similarities.
+The remains from Guardia Pisano Hill were initially attributed by Luigi Acconci in 1881 to Elephas melitensis.
+The first proper description was published in 1883 by Charles Immanuel Forsyth Major, who used the name Elephas lamarmorae.
+He saw a clear link to the Southern mammoth (M. meridionalis), which he in turn called Elephas meridionalis due to similarities.
 The remains were from the quarry Funtana Morimenta and are now kept in the Natural History Museum of Basel, where Major personally studied them.
-Because of new tooth finds since the mid-20th century, it became clear the close connection to the mammoths, which is why the name Mammuthus lamarmorae prevailed.R.
+Because of new tooth finds since the mid-20th century, its close connection to mammoths became clear, allowing the name Mammuthus lamarmorae to prevail.R.
 Melis, Maria Rita Palombo und M. Mussi: Mammuthus lamarmorae (Major, 1883) remains in the pre-Tyrrhenian deposits of San Giovanni in Sinis (Western Sardinia, Italy).
 In: G. Cavarretta, P. Gioia, M. Mussi and Maria Rita Palombo (eds.): The World of Elephants – International Congress.
 Consiglio Nazionale delle Ricerche.
-Rom, 2001, pp. 481–485 As a result of adaptation to the International Rules for Zoological Nomenclature, one amendment was made in 2012 for the name, and Mammuthus lamarmorai is currently the valid species name.
+Rom, 2001, pp. 481–485 As a result of adaptation to the International Code of Zoological Nomenclature, the name was amended to Mammuthus lamarmorai, which is currently the valid species name.
 The species name, lamarmorai, honors to the Sardinian General and naturalist Alberto La Marmora (1789–1863), who had already in 1858 investigated the fossils of Funtana Morimenta.

 Chronology

 The origin of M. lamarmorai is still relatively unclear – the earliest finds date from the latter part of the Middle Pleistocene, and it is thought that they colonised the island sometime after 450,000 years ago.
 This colonisation likely occurred during a glacial period in which the global sea level was much lower due to the continental ice sheets and the animals could reach the island by swimming.
-A partial tibia likely referrable to the species found near Alghero in NW Sardinia probably dates to MIS 3-4, around 57-29,000 years Before Present.
+A securely dated tusk-remnant found in sandstone near Alghero is thought to date to around 100,000 years ago, during the early Late Pleistocene.
+A partial tibia likely referrable to the species found near Alghero in NW Sardinia has been suggested to date to MIS 3-4, around 57-29,000 years Before Present, though the bones were found out of stratigraphic context, and the date is based on correlation between the matrix surrounding the bones and the beach deposits.